adrecon/AzureADRecon/README.md

 -GenExcel <String>
     Path for AzureADRecon output folder containing the CSV files to generate the AzureADRecon-Report.xlsx.
 Use it to generate the AzureADRecon-Report.xlsx when Microsoft Excel is not installed on the host used to run AzureADRecon.

+-TenantID <String>
+   The Azure TenantID to connect to when you have multiple tenants.

 -OutputDir <String>
     Path for AzureADRecon output folder to save the CSV/XML/JSON/HTML files and the AzureADRecon-Report.xlsx.
 (The folder specified will be created if it doesn't exist) (Default pwd)